Jagannath36/Assingment/Task3/README.md

+# Problem Statement
+Web Scraping for Product Details
+Perform web scraping from two e-commerce websites (e.g., Amazon, Flipkart, Chroma, Reliance Digital).
+Create a dynamic Python script that allows the user to search for products and save the details (e.g., name, price, ratings) in an Excel file.
+Ensure the code is robust and handles dynamic search queries.

 # Amazon Product Scraper (Python)
 This Python-based scraper allows users to search for a product on Amazon India and extract detailed product information like name, price, and rating for up to 50 items.
 The results are saved into a clean and structured Excel (.xlsx) file, making it useful for product research, price comparisons, or market analysis.